 For my project, I used a combination of Redux and a Model–View–ViewModel (MVVM) architecture.
 I placed all the information responsible for the content into ViewModel classes, with the ViewModel getting data from the global State.

 If the State is updated, the ViewModel is updated as well, and thus the widget also changes its appearance.
 The Redux architecture really helps with managing updates to a component located in a different module that doesn’t contain this particular component.

-For example, if a user adds a product to a shopping cart in a highest layer of a navigation stack, the layer below will update automatically (by updating the shopping cart badge that shows the current number of items in the cart).
-Not only does Redux and MVVM make this possible, it also decomposes the code perfectly.
+For example, if a user adds a product to a shopping cart in the highest layer of a navigation stack, the layer below will update automatically (by updating the shopping cart badge that shows the current number of items in the cart).
+Not only do Redux and MVVM make this possible, but it also decomposes the code perfectly.